particle-iot/docs/src/content/reference/device-os/256K-user-binaries.md

 Supported devices:

 - Boron
-- B Series SoM
+- B-Series SoM
 - Tracker SoM and Tracker One
 - Argon

-This feature will not be available on earlier versions of Device OS (it will not be back-ported to 2.x LTS, for example), and will not be available on Gen 2 devices (such as the Photon, P1, Electron, and E Series).
+This feature will not be available on earlier versions of Device OS (it will not be back-ported to 2.x LTS, for example), and will not be available on Gen 2 devices (such as the Photon, P1, Electron, and E-Series).

 As long as you target Device OS 3.1 or later, you can build large binaries for supported devices with: